Umesh92x/TimeSeriesTransformer/README.md

 6. Using the module as_stacked_batches, create multiple batches of the time series for training
 7. Using the model object, pass all target time series and features
 8. Call the Accelerator module and select the GPU/CPU
-9. Run 100 Epochs; train the model, calculate the gradient, and print the loss
+9. Run 100 Epochs, train the model, calculate the gradient, and find the loss
 10. Evaluate the model using the model.
 Use eval() on test datasets called test_dataloader
 11. Calculate the MASE and SMAPE
 12. Print the forecast on the test data